-The desire for liberty can inspire revolution (SS09-GR.5-S.1-GLE.2-EO.d) What political, social, economic, and military developments led to and occurred during the American Revolution?
+S.1-GLE.2-EO.d) What political, social, economic, and military developments led to and occurred during the American Revolution?
 What were the Colonists' grievances against Great Britain?
-How do events, groups, and individuals' point of view contribute to change in government systems?
-How do events, groups, and individuals' point of view contribute to change in government systems?
-How do events, groups, and individuals' point of view contribute to change in government systems?
+How did the Colonists attempt to resolve issues between themselves and Great Britain?
+How do events, groups, and individuals' point of view contribute to change in government systems? ----------------- -- ---

-Critical Content: My students will Know Key Skills: My students will be able to (Do) Historical context and sources within contexts such as artifacts of the explorers along with motivation for exploration, and perspectives of Native Peoples (SS09-GR.5-S.4-GLE.2-EO.a, b) Documents including, but not limited to, the Mayflower Compact, the Stamp Act, Thomas Paine's Common Sense, The Articles of Confederation, the Declaration of Independence, and the Constitution (SS09-GR.5-S.4-GLE.1-EO.b) Historical and cultural interactions to include the Columbian Exchange, the interactions between Europeans and native Americans in the 17th and 18th centuries, and the developing relationship between Europeans and enslaved Africans (SS09-GR.5-S.4-GLE.2-EO.a, b) Individuals and groups, and their ideas that contributed to the foundation of democratic ideals and the U.S. Government (SS09-GR.5-S.4-GLE.2-EO.a, b) and (SS09-GR.5-S.4-GLE.1-EO.b) Analyze sources (primary and secondary) relevant to early beginnings of national history and identity (SS09-GR.5-S.4-GLE.1-EO.a) Create examples of chronology (sequence) relevant to origins and history of national history (SS09-GR.5-S.4-GLE.1) Identify and explain cultural interactions in the early development of a nation (SS09-GR.5-S.4-GLE.1-EO.d)
+Critical Content: My students will Know Key Skills: My students will be able to (Do) Historical context and sources within contexts such as artifacts of the explorers along with motivation for exploration, and perspectives of Native Peoples (SS09-GR.5-S.1-GLE.2-EO.a, b) Documents including, but not limited to, the Mayflower Compact, the Stamp Act, Thomas Paine's Common Sense, The Articles of Confederation, the Declaration of Independence, and the Constitution (SS09-GR.5-S.4-GLE.1-EO.b) Historical and cultural interactions to include the Columbian Exchange, the interactions between Europeans and native Americans in the 17th and 18th centuries, and the developing relationship between Europeans and enslaved Africans (SS09-GR.5-S.1-GLE.2-EO.a, b) Individuals and groups, and their ideas that contributed to the foundation of democratic ideals and the U.S. Government (SS09-GR.5-S.4-GLE.2-EO.a, b) and (SS09-GR.5-S.4-GLE.1-EO.b) Define the criteria and process for becoming a citizen (SS09-GR.5-S.4-GLE.1-EO.d) Analyze sources (primary and secondary) relevant to early beginnings of national history and identity (SS09-GR.5-S.4-GLE.1-EO.a) Create examples of chronology (sequence) relevant to origins and history of national history (SS09-GR.5-S.4-GLE.1) Identify and explain cultural interactions in the early development of a nation (SS09-GR.5-S.4-GLE.1-EO.d)

 Critical Language: includes the Academic and Technical vocabulary, semantics, and discourse which are particular to and necessary for accessing a given discipline.
-EXAMPLE: A student in Language Arts can demonstrate the ability to apply and comprehend critical language through the following statement: "Mark Twain exposes the hypocrisy of slavery through the use of satire."
-A student in can demonstrate the ability to apply and comprehend critical language through the following statement(s): Using primary source documents like Common Sense, and The Declaration of Independence clarifies the relationship between government policy and revolution.
-Academic Vocabulary: Analyze, contribute, examine, identify, explain, describe, cause and effect, resources, sequence, foundation, technology, Technical Vocabulary: Chronology, diversity, citizenship, primary and secondary sources, migration, immigration, government, cycle, exploration, cultural interaction, political, social, economic, perspective, mass production, ideals, cause and effect, revolution
+EXAMPLE: A student in Language Arts can demonstrate the ability to apply and comprehend critical language through the following statement: "Mark Twain exposes the hypocrisy of slavery through the use of satire." ability to apply and comp A student in can demonstrate the ability to apply and comprehend critical language through the following statement(s): Using primary source documents like Common Sense, and The Declaration of Independence clarifies the relationship between government policy and revolution.
+Academic Vocabulary: Vocabulary: Analyze, contribute, examine, identify, explain, describe, cause and effect, resources, sequence, foundation, technology, Technical Vocabulary: Chronology, diversity, citizenship, primary and secondary sources, migration, immigration, government, cycle, exploration, cultural interaction, political, social, economic, perspective, mass production, ideals, cause and effect, revolution

-Unit Title The Push and the Pull (1754-18 300) Length of Unit 6-8 weeks Focusing Lens(es) Conflict and Resolution Standards and Grade Level Expectations Addressed in this Unit Level Expectations SS09-GR.5-S.2-GLE.1 Inquiry Questions (Engaging- Debatable): When can conflict, and perhaps creating conflict, a good thing for the citizenry and for citizens?
+Unit Title The Push and the Pull (1754-1800) Length of Unit 6-8 weeks Focusing Lens(es) Conflict and Resolution Standards and Grade Level Expectations Addressed in this Unit SS09-GR.5-S.1-GLE.2 SS09-GR.5-S.2-GLE.1 SS09-GR.5-S.2-GLE.2 SS09-GR.5-S.4-GLE.1 SS09-GR.5-S.4-GLE.2 Inquiry Questions (Engaging- Debatable): When can conflict, and perhaps creating conflict, a good thing for the citizenry and for citizens?
 (SS09-GR.5-S.1-GLE.2-EO.d) How can government and independence co-exist?
 Is it important to have a say in governance?
 Unit Strands History, Geography, Civics Concepts Revolution, political, social, economic, military, diversity, liberty, perspective, resources, access, cooperation, conflict, division, migration, rights, democracy, principles, foundations, government, independence, taxation, representation